damascenodiego/damascenodiego.github.io/_pages/about.md

 I also hold a BSc in Computer Science from the Institute of Exact and Natural Sciences at the Federal University of Pará (UFPa).

-I am a computer scientist by training with background in Software testing, formal methods, software product lines and empirical software engineering.
+I am a computer scientist by training with background in software engineering, software testing, formal methods, software product lines, and empirical software engineering.
 My research is mainly focused on model-based techniques for verification, validation and testing.